Struct Voxels

 Source

-Gets the key of the voxel containing the given pt.
+Gets the voxel at the given flat voxel index.

 Source